richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 For more information on adding User Roles, [see this guidance](/../../viva/glint/setup/set-up-user-roles).

-## Give subjects and feedback providers access to feedback
+## Give subjects and feedback providers access to the feedback tab

-Subjects and leaders involved in 360s need access to the **Feedback tab** on their Glint dashboard.
+Subjects and leaders participating in 360s need access to the **Feedback tab** on their Glint dashboard.
 It’s optional to grant feedback providers access to the Feedback tab.
 Access enables users to log in and view any open or historical requests to provide feedback to a 360 subject.

 Subject use of the feedback tab includes the ability to:
 - See all active feedback requests